Integrating Bomgar with HP Service Manager

 The rep will then accept the incoming session by clicking Yes.
 This will open a new tab in their Bomgar representative console.
 Now the rep can request to see the customer's screen.
 For security, the customer must accept the screen-sharing request.

-Now the rep can see the customer's screen and take control of his or her mouse and keyboard.
+Now the rep can see the customer's screen and take control of their mouse and keyboard.
 At this point, the rep can directly fix the customer's issue while continuing to chat.
 The Special Actions menu allows the rep to have direct access to the control panel and many other commonly used functions, such as the registry editor.

 The File Transfer tab allows for a graphical, bi-directional transfer of files between the rep and the customer.